gouravkhanna03/sql_library_case_study/README.md

 ORDER BY year, rank_in_year ASC;
 ```

 **Q19.
-Identify members who borrowed more books each month for 3 consecutive months within the last year.
+Identify members who borrowed more books each month for 3 consecutive months within the last year. <br>
-For each member, calculate the monthly count of borrowed books.
+For each member, calculate the monthly count of borrowed books. <br>
-Check if there is any sequence of 3 consecutive months where the count of borrowed books strictly
+Check if there is any sequence of 3 consecutive months where the count of borrowed books strictly <br>
 increases (e.g., Jan < Feb < Mar).
 Order results by member_id and month.**

 ```sql